NHRA: WORLD’S LARGEST AUTO RACING ORGANIZATION MAKING NOISE IN 2014

-With 80,000 members and more than 40,000 licensed competitors, NHRA is a thriving leader in the world of motorsports.
-Parks, who died in 2007 at the age of 94, initially started NHRA as a means of getting hot rodders off the streets and on to legal drag strips.
+With 70,000 members and more than 40,000 licensed competitors, NHRA is a thriving leader in the world of motorsports.
+Parks, who died in 2007 at the age of 94, formed NHRA as a means of getting hot rodders off the streets and on to legal dragstrips.
 Since those early days, NHRA has evolved into the largest promoter of professional drag racing in the world.
-Today, with more than 200 dedicated employees, NHRA offers drag racing opportunities for hot rod enthusiasts of all levels, from youth ages 8 to 17 in the NHRA Summit Racing Jr. Drag Racing League all the way up to the top of the professional ranks with the NHRA Mello Yello Drag Racing Series.
+Today, with more than 200 dedicated employees, NHRA offers drag racing opportunities for hot rod enthusiasts of all levels, from youth ages 5 to 17 in the NHRA Summit Racing Jr. Drag Racing League all the way up to the top of the professional ranks with the NHRA Mello Yello Drag Racing Series.

-NHRA’s key business partners include The Coca-Cola Company, whose Mello Yello brand sponsors the top touring series and Lucas Oil Products, which sponsors the important developmental series.
-All of NHRA’s major series receive television coverage from NHRA’s exclusive multimedia partner, ESPN Inc. Other official sponsors of the sport include Coca-Cola, Ford and Harley-Davidson, to name a few.
+NHRA’s key business partners include The Coca-Cola Company, whose Mello Yello brand sponsors the top touring series, and Lucas Oil Products, which sponsors the important developmental series.
+All of NHRA’s major series receive television coverage from NHRA’s exclusive multimedia partner, ESPN Inc. Other official sponsors of the sport include Coca-Cola, Toyota, Chevrolet, FRAM and Harley-Davidson, to name a few.

 While Top Fuel dragsters routinely cover the race distance at more than 320 mph, NHRA is moving just as fast in popularity with auto racing fans.
 Second only to NASCAR in terms of attendance, fan appeal, television ratings and sponsorship commitment among the major motorsports organizations, NHRA is moving quickly into mainstream America.

 NHRA is all about diversity.
 With more than 20 categories of competition, including Top Fuel, Funny Car, Pro Stock and Pro Stock Motorcycle at the professional level, and a multicultural array of high-octane personalities it calls world champions, NHRA thrives on unique competitors accomplishing unique achievements.
+This season Courtney Force secured the 100th win by a female in the NHRA professional categories.
 In 2012, Antron Brown won the Top Fuel world championship and in the process became the first African-American to win a major auto racing title in the United States.
 In 2008, NHRA was named the Diversity in Motorsports Award winner at the 12th annual Urban Wheel Awards, held during the North American International Auto Show in Detroit.
 NHRA claimed the award based on the success of Hispanic driver Tony Pedregon, who won his second Funny Car world championship title in 2007.
-In 2008, Tony’s brother Cruz won his second Funny Car crown.
-Also in 2007, Peggy Llewellyn became the first black female to win an NHRA event.
+Also in 2008, Tony’s brother Cruz won his second Funny Car crown.
+In 2007, Peggy Llewellyn became the first black female to win an NHRA event.
 She ultimately finished a career-high fourth in the Pro Stock Motorcycle category points standings.
 In 2006, J.R.
 Todd, an African-American and former NHRA Summit Racing Jr. Drag Racing League competitor, recorded his first three professional wins in the Mello Yello Series circuit to earn the Automobile Club of Southern California Road to the Future Award as the season’s top rookie.

-For the 13th season, ESPN2 and ESPN2HD will provide television coverage of the NHRA Mello Yello Drag Racing Series and the NHRA Lucas Oil Drag Racing Series, with same-day tape or live coverage in most instances.
+For the 15th season, ESPN provides television coverage of the NHRA Mello Yello Drag Racing Series and the NHRA Lucas Oil Drag Racing Series mainly on ESPN2, with same-day tape or live coverage in most instances.
 Thousands of media outlets across the country, including the Associated Press and USA Today, provide regular coverage of NHRA racing.